TalkBank/batchalign/book/src/batchalign/developer/rust-workspace-map.md

 The Python package imports the extension as `batchalign._core`.
 Typed protocol schemas come from the Rust core; Bazel generates the Python wire types.
 TalkBank parser, model, and transform crates supply the CHAT representation used by the core.
-Check workspace `Cargo.toml` for their exact dependency sources.
+Their Git revision and version constraints are declared in `crates/batchalign/batchalign-core/Cargo.toml`; the root manifest does not centralize dependencies in a `[workspace.dependencies]` table.

 For execution flow, see [How a processing command runs](../architecture/command-lifecycles.md).